 - An after-school special called The Wave (and its novelization) has this happen successfully in a High School as part of a social experiment conducted by a history teacher.
 It was remade in 2008 by the Germans as Die Welle.

 - An episode of Misfits took place in an alternate timeline where Germany won World War II and Britain was made into a Nazi province.
+(For extra black comedy, the timeline was the result of a bungled attempt by a Jewish time-traveller to kill Hitler and avert the Third Reich.)
 All things considered, the differences between the timelines are not that great but still disturbing.
 The community center is now a detention center for delinquents and undesirables, and people with powers are being rounded up so that Seth the Power Dealer can transfer their abilities into high-ranking Nazi officers.
 Shaun, the apathetic and slightly corrupt social worker from the real timeline is now an apathetic and very corrupt Nazi official.
 Curtis and Alisha, being black, are reduced to second-class citizens- Alisha's drink-driving would have earned her a prison sentence if Shaun hadn't chosen her as his "personal assistant."
 As a final insult, Simon has been conscripted into the local Nazi regiment, and is bullied into executing defenceless prisoners.

 - Community gives us this... at a community college.
 It comes after the Star-Burns wake, with Chang in the role of the Dear Leader and middle-schoolers as Blackshirts.